-- 1. The PPC refers the complaint and the advice of the PPC in relation to the complaint to the Council. - 2.
+- 1. The PPC refers the complaint and the advice of the PPC in relation to the complaint to the - 2.
 The Council will consider the advice of the PPC. - 3.
 If the Council disagree with the PPC's advice and decide to take further action in relation to a complaint, the matter is referred again to the PPC who must then refer the complaint to mediation or for inquiry; or - 4.
 If the Council agrees with the advice of the PPC, no further action is taken, and the complaint concludes.

-Activities from 1 January 2021 to 31 December 2021
+Activities from 1 January 2022 to 31 December 2022

-In 2021 the PPC held nine meetings to consider complaints made by members of the public, pharmacists, other organisations and the Registrar of the PSI against registered pharmacists and pharmacies.
-The PPC considered a total of 59 complaints out of a total of 80 complaints received by the PSI in 2021.
+In 2022, the PPC held 12 meetings to consider complaints made by members of the public, pharmacists, other organisations and the Registrar of the PSI against registered pharmacists and pharmacies.